Upload a generalized VHD and use it to create new VMs in Azure

 - Open the Command Prompt window as an administrator.
 Change the directory to %windir%\system32\sysprep, and then run

-- In Shutdown Options, select Shutdown.
+- For Shutdown Options, select Shutdown.

-Get the storage account
+Get a storage account

-You need a storage account in Azure to store the uploaded VM image.
+You'll need a storage account in Azure to store the uploaded VM image.
 You can either use an existing storage account or create a new one.

-To show the available storage accounts, type:
+To show the available storage accounts, enter: